klmr/knitr-example/deseq.md

 | chr1.trna1005 | GTC     | Asp  | chr1  | 1.73e+08 | 1.73e+08 |
 | chr1.trna1006 | GTT     | Asn  | chr1  | 1.73e+08 | 1.73e+08 |

-To find the most differentially expressed genes per codon, we merge these two tables and group by codon type.
+To find the number of differentially expressed genes per codon, we merge these two tables and group by codon type.

 ```r